The following is a Best of 360Connext post. This post was written for, and a version originally appeared on the philGERBYSHAK blog.

 This is what we often lose sight of during growth.

 Suddenly, the unwritten rules about how you treat customers, how you treat colleagues, how you get things done and what promises you’re keeping actually need to be written down!
 But don’t get hung up on that.
 Just be sure that the top level is getting the word out to keep these vitally important items top of mind and in constant discussion.
 Use them as a guideline for hiring.
 Use them as a guideline for creating new processes.
 Don’t sacrifice passion in the name of productivity.

-There are lots of other things Customer Experience Investigation™ can do to help with scale.
+There are lots of other things that Experience Investigators can do to help with scale.
 What other challenges does your customer experience face during growth?
 We’d love to hear about how you manage these exciting changes without alienating customers.